awsdocs/alexa-for-business-administration-guide/doc_source/office.md

 There are two methods to link Alexa for Business to your Office 365 account\.

-Use Method 1 to link your Office 365 account by using a service account that has permissions to read and write to your room calendars\.
+Use [Method 1](#office-delegate) to link your Office 365 account by using a service account that has permissions to read and write to your room calendars\.
 This method provides you with more control over the calendar resources that Alexa for Business can access\.

-Use Method 2 to use application permissions and set up the calendar only once\.
+Use [Method 2](#office-application) to use application permissions and set up the calendar only once\.
 Then you won't need to update permissions when you add Alexa to more rooms\.
 You must sign in as a global administrator user to link your Office 365 account to Alexa for Business\.

+**Note**
+If your organization has set up Microsoft Azure AD conditional access policies, you might need to allow the Alexa for Business client app to access data in your Microsoft Office tenant\.
+For more information about managing conditional access policies, see [What are conditions in Azure Active Directory conditional access?](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/conditions#cloud-apps)

-## Method 1: Link with Delegate Permissions \(Recommended\)<a name="office-delegate"></a>
+## Method 1: Link with delegate permissions \(recommended\)<a name="office-delegate"></a>

 **To link with delegate permissions**